illuin-tech/data-pipeline/doc/modifiers_and_hooks.md

 );
 ```

-There are several implementations of wrappers available out-of-the-box, as documented in the [integrations section](integrations.md#resilience4j).
+💡 There are several implementations of wrappers available out-of-the-box, as documented in the [integrations section](integrations.md#resilience4j).

 All wrapper interfaces have a no-op implementation named `noOp` which simply return the original step.
 By default, `Pipeline` instances are built with those as default wrappers.

 ## UID Generators

-When a pipeline is run, the better part of its behaviours are tracked and uniquely identified with a UID (see the documentation on [tags](result_data_model.md#tags-and-lineage)).
+When a pipeline is run, the better part of its behaviours are tracked and uniquely identified with a UID (💡 see the documentation on [tags](result_data_model.md#tags-and-lineage)).
 The `UIDGenerator` is the component responsible for producing a UID within a `Pipeline`, and it can be tailored to your needs if you need a specific one (e.g. a DB persistence of pipeline results may require specific types of UIDs).

 `data-pipeline` provides the following strategies out of the box: